-Tony worked in Edinburgh, Scotland for 12 months for an international accounting firm on a graduate exchange program before returning to Australia where he commenced working in the family real estate business in late 1987.
+Tony worked in Edinburgh, Scotland, for 12 months for an international accounting firm on a graduate exchange program before returning to Australia where he commenced working in the family real estate business in late 1987.
 In 1995, Tony’s parents retired and he purchased their interest in the business.
 The business traded as one of the Professionals Real Estate Group for many years prior to Tony assisting in development of the Allpoints Real Estate group.
-After 6 years he merged his business with the Hayden Real Estate Geelong office.
+After six years, he merged his business with the Hayden Real Estate Geelong office.
 The merging of the business not only helped provide a succession plan, but also allowed Tony some time to be able to cater to his passion of putting back into the local community.
 He participated in the Leaders for Geelong Program run by the Committee for Geelong.
-Tony developed a strong interest in mental health area after his brother Mick took his own life and actively supports beyondblue.
-This resulted in, among other things, the successful lobbying of the Geelong and Hawthorn football clubs to play annually for the “beyondblue Cup” as a vehicle to promote awareness and reduce the stigma associated with the issue of depression.
+Tony developed a strong interest in mental health after his brother Mick took his own life and actively supports beyondblue.
+This resulted in, among other things, the successful lobbying of the Geelong and Hawthorn football clubs to play annually for the “beyondblue Cup” as a vehicle to promote awareness and reduce the stigma associated with depression.
 Tony’s appointment to the Board of the Barwon Health Foundation, his active role in the establishment of the highly successful Bendigo Community Bank in Lara and his role as Chairperson of Headspace Barwon, are some examples of his strong desire and active commitment to help in some of the areas of real need within our local community.
 He actively promotes the mental health solution of social connection through volunteering and mentoring via “Connect 2 Grow”.

 Tony is also the Development Manager at the Geelong Community Foundation.